kanow/operations/Documentation/AdministratorManual/Configuration/Reference/Index.rst

    :Type:
 		integer
    :Description:
-		Override the automatic zoom for map in list view. **Not in use at the moment!**
+		Override the automatic zoom for map in list view.
    :Default: